 • Animal fur.

-As a result of an inadequate reaction in people (especially children), a dry cough and a rash can appear at the same time.
+As a result of an inadequate reaction, people (especially children) may develop a dry cough and a rash at the same time.
 A runny nose is often added to the symptoms.

-Without tests, it is extremely difficult to identify the cause of the hypersensitivity of the immune system.
-However, it is possible to analyze - after contact with what exactly such manifestations arose.
-Remove a possible irritant from everyday life or diet for a while.
+Without tests, it is extremely difficult to identify the cause of hypersensitivity of the immune system.
+However, it is possible to analyze what exactly such manifestations arose after contact.
+Remove the possible irritant from your daily routine or diet for a while.

-If a dry cough and a rash on the body are caused by an allergen, the interaction with which was removed, then they should reduce their intensity.
-However, sometimes the cause of the negative reaction of the body was so strong that one exclusion of the stimulus was not enough, so the symptoms continue, and in addition, the back begins to itch due to the rash.
+If a dry cough and rash on the body are caused by an allergen, the interaction with which was removed, then they should reduce their intensity.
+However, sometimes the reason for the negative reaction of the body was so strong that just eliminating the irritant is not enough, and the symptoms continue, and in addition, the back begins to itch due to the rash.
 In this case, doctors prescribe antihistamines.

-Unpleasant manifestations can be caused by chronic lower respiratory tract disease.
-Although the main symptom of allergic bronchitis is sharp spastic exhalation, however, very often in its clinical picture, there is a productive cough, runny nose, fever, rash at the same time.
+Unpleasant manifestations can be caused by chronic disease of the lower respiratory tract.
+Although the main sign of allergic bronchitis is sharp, spasmodic exhalations, very often its clinical picture includes a productive cough, runny nose, fever, and rash at the same time.

 The reason for this is the multifaceted features of the course of the disease.
-One of the options for the clinical picture of the disease is as follows:
+One of the options for the clinical picture of the disease is the following:

-• After exposure to a provocateur in a person with allergic bronchitis, reflex spasms of the respiratory tract begin.
-Most often they are at night, but they can haunt during the day.
+• After exposure to a provocateur, a person with allergic bronchitis begins to experience reflex spasms of the respiratory tract.
+Most often they occur at night, but they can haunt you during the day.

 • At the same time, nasal congestion, snot, and skin pathologies appear.